 Vox Cordis was formed in 1998 by a group of friends who wanted to continue singing after leaving university.
-In its first 14 years, it has gone from strength to strength, taking on a wide-ranging repertoire from the great polyphonists of the sixteenth century to modern classics.
+Since then, it has gone from strength to strength, taking on a wide-ranging repertoire from the great polyphonists of the sixteenth century to modern classics.

 Under its two conductors, Matthew Altham and Charlie Grace, the choir gives regular concerts in churches throughout London as well as performing elsewhere across the United Kingdom.
 Highlights to date have included Bach's Mass in B Minor with the Linden Baroque Orchestra, Britten's ‘St Nicolas’ at Holy Trinity in aid of the National Playing Fields Association and Haydn’s Nelson Mass for the bicentenary of Trafalgar in aid of the Soldiers, Sailors, Army and Families Association Forces Help at Bath Abbey with the Bath Philharmonia.